 While the rest of the industry watched with some scepticism, Barossa Pearl became a huge success.
 Competitors eventually followed with more sparkling, sweetish wines: do you remember Sparkling Rinegolde, Starwine, Gala Spumante and Porphyry Pearl – and its stable mates Cheri Pearl and Pineapple Pearl – perhaps a low point in our wine-making history?

 Although wine snobs probably looked down their noses at these wines, Orlando went on to sell around 27 million bottles of Barossa Pearl.
 I remember it being served at our house, along with the special occasion roast chicken, for birthday dinners – the first wine that ever graced our table.

-Barossa Pearl was a party drink…and from there it was but a short leap to Mateus Rosé and Blue Nun…and when the wine cask was invented in the 1960s Australia was well on its way to being a wine-drinking nation.
+Barossa Pearl was a party drink.
+From there it was but a short leap to Mateus Rosé and Blue Nun, and when the wine cask was invented in the 1960s Australia was well on its way to being a wine-drinking nation.

 What else was new in the 1950s?
 The Chiko Roll, invented in Bendigo, made its debut at the Wagga show.
 The first Spaghetti Bolognese recipe appeared in the Women’s Weekly, although it strangely included Worcetershire sauce.
 The first Meals on Wheels service started in South Melbourne.
 And, of course, the iconic Esky arrived.

 For decades, including right through the 1950s, most grocery stores used to look like this.

 My grandfather ran one in Caulfield and I remember him pulling down the box of Chocolate Royals to give me a special treat.

 Self-service had started to creep in.
 The world’s first self-service store opened in America in 1916 with the unlikely name of Piggly Wiggly and Australia’s first, Brisbane Cash and Carry or BCC, opened in 1923.